Ocrolus/widget-quickstart/README.md

 ```

 alternatively `make run_frontend`

-### Run with Docker

-#### Pre-requisites

-- `make` available in command line
-- Docker installed and running [installation](https://docs.docker.com/get-docker/)
-- Your `.env` variables initialized

-#### Running

-There are two `make` commands relative to running with docker.

-`make rebuild_docker` Which will rebuild and run the docker containers.
-`make run_docker` Which will do a cached, if possible, build and run the docker containers

-`make rebuild_docker` will allow you to, if needed, update any contextual values, docker environment, or otherwise environmental changes.
-Otherwise just run `make run_docker`

 ### Custom Configuration
 **Only follow this set of steps if you're looking to use a custom URL for your example app.**